tymyrddin/purple/source/docs/thirteen/calibration.md

 Second version, same evidence, same confidence tier:

 "Threat actor X has conducted reconnaissance against sector infrastructure consistent with pre-operation patterns from previous campaigns.
-This suggests a targeting decision has **likely been taken**.
+This suggests a targeting decision has likely been taken.
 Three detection gaps identified in the annex, in network perimeter logging, privileged access monitoring, and supply chain visibility, correspond to the access paths used in prior operations.
 Addressing those gaps before the actor moves to the next phase would reduce the available attack surface substantially."